 - Was there an event of stress in your life?

-It might be useful for you to note down the answers to these questions on paper and take it along when you see a doctor.
-This will ensure you don’t forget to tell anything, making the diagnosis and treatment easier.
+It may be helpful for you to make a note of your answers to these questions on a piece of paper and take it with you when you see your doctor.

 The cure – change!